jroberts07/fpl-stats-api/Readme.md

 # Contribution

 Please feel free to raise issues if you have new endpoints you'd like to see or think there are ways the current code can be improved.
 Or even better submit PRs yourself.
 Each new endpoint should be accompanied with python doc comments, unit & functional tests and and an update to the spec.

+# Version Control

+A major release is issued when an exisitng endpoint is modified to the point where someone who consumed it could no longer continue to do so or a new endpoint is added.
+A minor release is issued when an exisitng endpoint is modified in a non critical way.
+A patch is released for any critical security issues or bugs.